26 July 2017 - former MSc student awarded PhD position

 Set up in the early years of aviation, Aerofilms' founders were pioneers of the air establishing the world's first commercial air photographic business.
 The Collection contains over 1 million images and presents an unparalleled picture of the changing face of Britain in the 20th Century.
 The exhibition features key photographs from this collection including images from the Stirling area.

-Lesley Ferguson, Head of Collections at the Royal Commission on the Ancient & Historical Monuments of Scotland will be delivering a free public lecture on Britain from Above in the Pathfoot Building, lecture theatre C1 on 7th May between 3pm and 4pm.
+Lesley Ferguson, Head of Collections at the Royal Commission on the Ancient and Historical Monuments of Scotland will be delivering a free public lecture on Britain from Above in the Pathfoot Building, lecture theatre C1 on 7th May between 3pm and 4pm.

 Our Honorary Research Fellow, Dr Susan Buckham of Kirkyard Consulting, is lead contributor to a day workshop on graveyard interpretation entitled 'Whos' telling the stories?'.
 The event is aimed at 'friends of' groups, heritage societies and practitioners with an interest in the interpretation of burial spaces.
 See further detail, including how to book your free place, here.